The Top Sustainability Reporting Standards in 2023

 Stakeholder audience: Investors, CFOs and Finance

 The IFRS Sustainability Disclosure Standards were created in 2022 by the International Sustainability Standards Board (ISSB) to serve as a global format for sustainability and climate reporting that meets the needs of CFOs and investors.
-While newer, and still in development, given the IFRS's influence role in financial reporting, these standards should help connect sustainability reporting information with a company's financial statements and accounting.
+The first IFRS S1 and S2 standards were released in June 2023.
+While newer, given the IFRS's influence role in financial reporting, these standards should help connect sustainability reporting information with a company's financial statements and accounting.
+Companies are advised to start following ISSB standards and making relevant disclosures in 2025.

 Learn more